Household Cavalry Composite Regiment: Mobilisation

 The Blues were at Windsor when war was declared on 3 September 1939.
 That month, the Life Guards and Royal Horse Guards formed the Household Cavalry Composite Regiment and the Household Cavalry Training Regiment.
-King George VI was instinctively biased for the favour of the Household Cavalry expressing a wish to see both regiments involved in battle and doing ceremonial duties.
+King George VI was instinctively biased in the favour of the Household Cavalry expressing a wish to see both regiments involved in battle and doing ceremonial duties.
 From 30 September 1939 the king inspected the Composites and then each unit in turn.
 Remounts Depots were established to keep the regiments on horseback, but the Composite was short of horses.
 But it became clear from advice received from Bernard Montgomery that Remounts would soon have to be abandoned.
 The Household Cavalry Composite Regiment served with the 4th Cavalry Brigade and joined the 1st Cavalry Division when it was formed on 31 October 1939.

-Charles Kavanagh had complained that the Household Cavalry Regiment used up "a large number of horses" and are "not getting as good officers as the others."
+Charles Kavanagh had complained that the Household Cavalry Regiment used up "a large number of horses" and was "not getting as good officers as the others."
 Humphrey Wyndham, who was with Life Guards, told Churchill that his preference was for Household Cavalry to become tank and not machine guns.
 "Then The Life Guards and Blues would have led the way in the mechanization of the cavalry, instead of being made to follow it."
 As it was they mobilized their horses in 1939; four of the officers in the Blues at that time were Masters of Fox Hound.
 Wyndham went on: "The horse, after serving as a medium of mobility in war from the earliest times, was in process of supersession by the internal combustion engine across the valley."